ramaj93/themey-gen/README.md

 =================

 This is a theme generator and integrator for [Yii2](https://github.com/yiisoft/yii2) framework applications.
-It can generate files an classes required to seamless integrate an HTML template with the Yii2 Application.
+It can generate files and classes required to seamless integrate an HTML template with the Yii2 Application.

 [![Latest Stable Version](https://poser.pugx.org/coreit/themey-gen/v/stable)](https://packagist.org/packages/coreit/themey-gen)